daeken/PepakuraReverse/Readme.md

 =========

 - bytes "version 3\n"
-- uint32 locked - 4 is unlocked, 5 is locked, all others undefined
+- uint32 format_ver - 4 is old unlocked format, 5 and 6 are locked and use slightly different formats.
 - uint32 unknown
 - uint32 version
-- if locked == 5
+- if format_ver > 4
 	- wstr creator - This will be empty for en-us, "Pepakura Designer 3" elsewhere
 	- uint32 key
 - wstr locale - Empty for en-us
 - wstr codepage
+- if format_ver > 5
+        - null-terminated wstr (no length given) hash
+        - uint unknown
+- else
-- uint32 unknown
+	- uint unknown
-- wstr hexstring
+	- wstr hash
-- if locked == 5
+- if format_ver == 5
 	- bool unknown
 	- bool unknown
 - double[4] unknown